 - Wash the shrimp and lay out on paper towel and pat dry.
 Season with the Creole Seasoning.
 Set aside.

-- Add the butter to a Dutch Oven (or other heavy bottomed pan) and melt over medium heat.
+- Add the oil to a Dutch Oven (or other heavy bottomed pan) and heat over medium heat.
+Add the flour and cook, stirring continuously until a peanut butter color has formed.

 - Add the diced onions, bell pepper and celery and sweat down for about 30 minutes.

-- Add the seasoned shrimp and garlic and sauté until pink.
+- Add the garlic and cook another 2 minutes.

 - Serve with white rice and sprinkle chopped green onions over the top.